jhvanderschee/jekyllcodex/_posts/2017-12-07-interview-with-joost-van-der-schee.md

 ### What is your most favorite feature in Jekyll?

-Its use of Liquid.
-I’ve tried a few other SSGs and Jekyll has been by far the easiest the learn and build with.
+I do not really have a favorite feature.
+But what stands out about Jekyll is the fact that it has a solid community.
+I love things like [JekyllConf](https://jekyllconf.com/), a Jekyll conference, the [excellent documentation](https://jekyllrb.com/) and the fact that there are so many different good graphical CMS systems.
+[CloudCannon](https://cloudcannon.com/) is absolutely fabulous, but [Jekyll Admin](https://jekyll.github.io/jekyll-admin/) and [Forestry.io](https://forestry.io/) are pretty good too.
+These things are probably all related.

 ### What feature do you miss the most?

 Build speed is my main problem with Jekyll.
 Not for this website, but for some of my client websites.
-That is why I am currently porting this website to Hugo at [hugocodex.org](http://hugocodex.org).
-I want to be able to choose for Hugo when needed.
+That is why I am currently porting this website to Hugo at [hugocodex.org](http://hugocodex.org){:.gray}.
+I want to be able to choose for Hugo when needed and might switch to Hugo completely in the future.

 ### Why is there so few Jekyll quality themes?